This is a temporary scheme designed to help employers retain their employees and protect the UK economy

 Can we use the scheme for staff whose start date has been deferred or where offers have been withdrawn?

-No. You can only furlough employees who were on the payroll as at 28 February 2020.
+No. You can only furlough employees who were on the payroll as of 28 February 2020.

 How will pay be calculated in the case of employees with varying remuneration e.g. those working on commission?